Hecsall/Raspberry-MIDI-Controller/README.md

 This is a project i did to make a midi controller using a Raspberry Pi Zero in "Gadget Mode" (a standalone device that's plug-and-play with a single USB cable just like every other MIDI controller).\
 The script is still work in progress, at the moment i made only the "Sustain" button, but i'm planning to enhance it with more functions.

-For this to work i user the g_midi module, RPI.gpio and python-rtmidi.
+For this to work i user the g_midi module, gpiozero and python-rtmidi.

 ## Setting up the Raspberry